War of the spark is fully upon us, both in paper and digital form.

 Grixis is a deck that mostly builds itself.
 A lot of words have been written about a curve of Bolas into Bolas.
 The only decision you have to make is whether you play the Disinformation Campaign package or go for a heavier removal suite.
-For now I would advise against disinformation Campaign to have a better chance against aggressive decks.
-If you are into casting multiple haymakers and draining the joy out of your opponent, by all means go Grixis.
-The deck has devastating threats and an all around removal suite.
+For now, I would advise against the disinformation Campaign to have a better chance against aggressive decks.
+If you are into casting multiple haymakers and draining the joy out of your opponent, by all means, go Grixis.
+The deck has devastating threats and an all-around removal suite.
 Be wary of the Teferis though.
 Bolas can match a big Teferi in a value aspect but, small Teferi is an issue and must be dealt with pretty fast.

 This is the old Gruul Warriors shell with some powerful planeswalkers from War of the spark added to it.
 If beat down with medium size dudes is your thing, Gruul has you covered.
 Though not as flashy as other decks, this one packs a punch and can beat almost anything with the right hand.
 I am not sure of the numbers on Chandra or Sarkhan, or even if they should be included in the deck.
 I expect this deck to do better in the following weeks as it evolves and becomes more streamlined.